Red Tape Reduction Legislation Amendment Act 2017

 - repeal redundant legislation that serves no purpose in protecting or regulating the ACT community, including the Public Bathing Act 1956.

 More information about the changes can be found on the Access Canberra website and the websites of individual directorates.
-The changes are due to be implemented later in 2017.
+The changes are due to be implemented at various stages up to the end of August 2017.

-For further background on previous annual omnibus bills see also:
+For further background on previous annual omnibus Acts see also:

 - Red Tape Reduction Legislation Amendment Act 2016

 - Red Tape Reduction Legislation Amendment Act 2015

 - Red Tape Reduction Legislation Amendment Act 2014

 In June 2017, the ACT passed legislation to exempt charities registered with the Australian Charities and Not-for-profits Commission from certain requirements of the Associations Incorporation Act 1991 and the Charitable Collections Act 2003.